Have the Hebrew and Greek documents we now have, which

-Have the Hebrew and Greek documents we now have, which form the basis of our English translations, been faithfully transmitted from the time when they were first written or have they been significantly changed and edited since that time?
+time when they were first written or have they been significantly changed and

 What are the texts we have today?